Resources & Policies

-- A comprhensive list of graduate and undergraduate student support resources can be found at resources.mit.edu/support.
+- A comprehensive list of graduate and undergraduate student support resources can be found at resources.mit.edu/resources/personal-support.

 - MIT’s Student Support Services (S3) provides support and advice for undergraduates dealing with academic and personal concerns.
-S3 assists more than 5,500 students annually, and sees more than 60 percent of each undergraduate class before they graduate.
-They can also consult with faculty, administration, housing, financial services, and various Institute offices on your behalf.
+Approximately 75 percent of all MIT students will visit S3 at least once during their years at MIT, and S3 has well above 6,000 student visits each year.
+S3 deans can consult with faculty, administration, housing, financial services, and various Institute offices on your behalf.

-- MIT Medical’s Mental Health and Counseling Service has over 20 full-time service providers, including psychiatrists, psychologists, nurse practitioners, social workers, interns, and residents.
-Each year, these professionals help 20 percent of the student body with a variety of issues, including stress, isolation, academic pressure, insomnia, fatigue, alcohol and substance abuse, and the general problems of daily living.
+- MIT Medical’s Student Mental Health and Counseling Service has over 20 full-time service providers, including psychiatrists, psychologists, nurse practitioners, social workers, interns, and residents.
+Each year, these professionals help nearly 21 percent of the student body with a variety of issues, including stress, isolation, academic pressure, insomnia, fatigue, alcohol and substance abuse, and the general problems of daily living.